DanTaylor28/GBG-Cycle-Tours/README.md

  ### The main image

- - This first initial image gives a good idea to what this website is all about.
-It shows a person cycling through the city of Gothenburg.
+ - This firt image aims to give the user an immediate idea to what the webite is all about.
+Its big, bright and eye catching and it shows a cyclist travelling through the streets of Gothenburg.

- - The text overlay is an attention grabbing title along with a call to action button which when clicked, takes you to the book a tour page.
+ - The text overlay is an attention grabbing title along with a call to action button which when clicked, takes you directly to the book a tour page.

  ![main-image](/assets/images/main-image.png)